Register of data controllers

-The Register of data controllers was a United Kingdom database under the control of the UK Information Commissioner's Office mandated by the Data Protection Act 1998.
+The register of data controllers was a United Kingdom database under the control of the UK Information Commissioner's Office (ICO) mandated by section 19 of the Data Protection Act 1998.

-The Register of fee payers is the new name of an equivalent register under the Data Protection Act 2018, which implements the European Union's General Data Protection Regulation (GDPR).
+The register of fee payers is the name of an equivalent register established under the Data Protection Act 2018, which implements the European Union's General Data Protection Regulation (GDPR).

-Registration under both Acts carries a fee, the proceeds of which fund the UK Information Commissioner's Office.
+Registration under either Act carries a fee, the proceeds of which fund the costs of the ICO.
 Any entry may be inspected by the public at any time at no cost to the enquirer.